star-cats/blinky-dome/Patterns/README.md

 is how hard each sighting pulls the clock back into alignment, 0 free-running and 1 snapping. **Relearn** throws the tempo away and starts over.

+### The chart

+The device panel draws what the tracker is hearing against what it believes: gate sightings as circles, predicted beats as vertical lines, scrolling right to left over a 3-second window (`WINDOW_SECONDS` in `UIBeatTracker.java`).
+Current BPM sits top-left, confidence top-right.

+Read it while tuning **Thresh**.
+Circles sitting on the lines means it is locked.
+Circles scattered between lines means the gate is firing on things that are not the beat — raise the threshold.
+No circles at all means it never fires — lower it.
+The circles are logged before any filtering, so hits the tracker decides to *reject* still show up; watching one sit off the grid while the lines keep their spacing is the tracker doing its job.

+`UIBeatTracker` is a separate class from `BeatTracker` on purpose: it is the only half that imports glx, so the modulator itself stays loadable and testable without a UI.
+Chromatik pairs the two automatically — its class loader registers anything implementing `UIModulatorControls` and reads the modulator type back off the generic parameter, which is why that interface has to be declared directly on the class.

 Measured against synthetic gates at 128 BPM over 60s runs — a perfect gate, one jittering ±20ms, one missing 30% of beats, one firing double-time, one with 25% spurious extra hits, and one going silent for 12s — the tracker holds the tempo